Biggyhands/Newsletter-sign-up-form/README.md

 - **HTML**: Markup language for structuring the web page.
 - **CSS**: Style sheet language for designing the appearance of the web page.
-- **JavaScript**: Programming language for adding interactivity and logic to the web page.
+- **JavaScript**: Programming language for adding logic to the web page.
 - **React:** Library for building the user interface with reusable components.

   **Instructions to Run the Project:**